timmyers/gilded-rose-kata/README.md

 Hi and welcome to team Gilded Rose in the timmyers universe.

-Information shared with the circleci universe GildedRose is found [below][#CircleCI Universe].
+Information shared with the circleci universe GildedRose is found [below](#CircleCI Universe).

 # CircleCI Universe